 To others, we are just another blogger, or just another writer who is out to make a buck.

 It’s true, blogging for a living is about making an impact.
+Although, to make an impact you need to maximize the potential of your blog.
+This starts with your web hosting, which is a subject not many of us are actually clued up on.
+Naturally, reading reviews will be the way forward.
+You may want to look at web hosting UBC review, to get you kicked off.
 However, blogging, or writing a blog, or whatever you do can become a little bit more tedious when you know you aren’t changing the world.
 You’ve got your own little corner, and your own little office, but the world?
 Not really.

 There’s the heart of the matter- making an impact doesn’t sound all that glamorous now does it?

 I’ve sat in front of this computer for far too many hours to count, and wondered what sort of post makes an impact on our readers.
 I write about things I am passionate about, and what matters to me, because these impact my life.
 It’s the standard which is being built for me, and by me.
 Living is just that, except I am not the one who matters in the equation of blogging.
 If no one read our blog, I wouldn’t earn income.
 If no one read my book, the result would be the same.

 People matter.
 People make the difference.